KPRepos/tf-lab/README.md

 ###  Future Improvements
 1) ec2-key need to be created manually.
-We don't actaully need any key nor a public subnet for bastion,  use sesion manager to login to bastion
+We don't actaully need any key nor a public subnet for bastion,  use session manager to login to bastion
 2) Tags can be appended to IAM and S3 to support multi env deploymenet within same AWS Account
-3) SG to SG mapping in SG rules
+3) More cleanup within Security Groups
 4) AWS Secrets manager addon for kubernetes
+5) Cleanup of Readonly Public S3 Bucket, MongoDB IAM permissions, RBAC-Cluster Admin

 ### Troubleshooting commands